 Its bridges are made from brass, sand-blasted and engraved by hand, the oscillating weight is hand-decorated with a floral engraving.
 Even the bridge screws are polished and heat-blued in order to make the watch as noble as possible.

-Measuring 43.50 x 35.00 millimeters, the case is equipped with an oversized setting crown with the corporate logo and features a very nice-looking hunter cover that protects the half-sapphire case-back crystal from accidental damage.
+Measuring 43.50 x 35.00 millimeters, the case is equipped with an oversized setting crown with the corporate logo and features a nice-looking hunter cover that protects the half-sapphire case-back crystal from accidental damage.

 Thanks to its vintage styling, the watch looks very legible.